gaps-closure/gaps-closure.github.io/docs/C/03-02-02-constraint-model.md

-In the model below, the `nodeEnclave` decision variable stores the enclave assignment for each node, the `taint` decision variable stores the label assignment for each node, and the `xdedge` decision variable stores whether a given edge is in the enclave cut (i.e., the source and destination nodes of the edge are in different enclaves.
-Several other auxiliary decision variables are used in the constraint model to express the constraints or for efficient compilation.
-They are described later in the model.
+In the model below, the `nodeEnclave` decision variable stores the enclave assignment for each node, the `taint` decision variable stores the label assignment for each node.

+There are also many auxiliary predicates and functions which are generally used as shorthands for longer expressions.
+These are described at the end of this section.

-The solver will attempt to assign a node annotation label to all nodes except a user annotated function.
+The solver will attempt to assign a node annotation label to all nodes except a user annotated functions.
 Only user annotated functions may have a function annotation.
 Functions lacking a function annotation cannot be invoked cross-domain and can only have exactly one taint across all invocations.
 This ensures that the arguments, return and function body only touch the same taint.

 #### General Constraints on Output and Setup of Auxiliary Decision Variables